 I am lecturer for user experience design & research at Brandenburg University of Technology.
 I frequently facilitate workshops and seminars at various institutions—excellently evaluated by participants.
 Also, I offer insights on theories and approaches in lectures and talks.

-Aesthetics and notions of representation, European University St. Petersburg
+Aesthetics and representation, European University St. Petersburg

-Describing modes and media, Linnæus University Växjö
+Describing modes of interaction and media, Linnæus University Växjö

 Embodied cognition: primary metaphors as a source for design, Central Institute Hermann von Helmholtz-Zentrum für Kulturtechnik Berlin